AXPR Price Reaches $0.0059 on Major Exchanges (AXPR)

 Buying and Selling AXPR

-It is usually not presently possible to buy alternative cryptocurrencies such as AXPR directly using US dollars.
-Investors seeking to trade AXPR should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy AXPR using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as AXPR directly using U.S. dollars.
+Investors seeking to acquire AXPR should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy AXPR using one of the aforementioned exchanges.

 Receive News & Updates for AXPR Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for AXPR and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.